hyperledger/indy-node/docs/requests.md

     been appended to the ledger with the root hash as specified in `ledgerMetadata`.
     It is present for replies to write requests only, and GET_TXN Reply.

+- `metadata` (dict; optional):

+    Metadata as in Request.
+It may be absent for Reply to write requests as `txn` fields already contains this information as part of transaction written to the ledger.

 ## ACK Structure
 Each ACK follows the pattern as shown above.